franciscaconcha/2019MNRAS.482..732C/README.md

 ## Acknowledgments

-* We thank to Arjen van Elteren for invaluable technical help!
+* We thank [Arjen van Elteren](https://github.com/arjenve) for invaluable help with AMUSE!